 Species group: Boas, Anacondas and Pythons

-Other name: Amethystine Python; Amethyst Python; Southern Scrub Python
+Other common names: Amethystine Python; Amethyst Python; Southern Scrub Python

 Scientific name: Morelia amethistina